 Check mower blade(s) for straightness, sharpness, condition of the cutting edge, and balance every 10 hours of operation (or more often when mowing abrasive type grass or operating on sandy soils).
-Replace blades if worn, bent, cracked, or otherwise damaged (refer to REPLACING/RE-PAIRING the Mower Blades in this section).
+Replace blades if worn, bent, cracked, or otherwise damaged (refer to Mower Blades on page 63).
 Use the following procedure to check and sharpen blades:

-NOTE: Keep blades sharp - cutting with dull blades not only yields a poor mowing job but slows the cutting speed of the mower and causes extra wear on the engine and blade drive by pulling hard.
+NOTE: Keep blades sharp-cutting with dull blades not only yields a poor mowing job but slows the cutting speed of the mower and causes extra wear on the engine and blade drive by pulling hard.

 - 1. Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - 2.
 Raise the deck and secure it in the TILT-UP position.
-Refer to CLEANING the Grass Buildup in Mower Deck Housing in this section for deck raising instructions.
+Refer to Grass Buildup in Mower Deck Housing on page 53 for deck raising instructions.